jdsthird/FunctionalApis/README.md

     - Reflection can be used to discover all the controllers in `PackingApi/Controllers`, register them in the DI container, and register a corresponding `ILogger<T>`.
 1. Add an ORM Database
     - As a proof of concept, I implemented `IRepository<T>` using an in-memory dictionary.
 This works for establishing interfaces and local testing, but it's obviously not an enterprise grade solution.
 Ultimately, I want to add a dockerized database backend.
 This will likely bring with it an update to the `IQuery` interface as simple filtering won't be ideal.
-1. Make Repositories Async
+1. ~~Make Repositories Async~~ Clean up unit tests for `IRepository` and classes that consume it.
-    - Because C# dictionaries perform their operations synchronously, there was no point in making operations asynchronous, but file IO and database operations are naturally performed asynchronously.
-So in the future I will update `IRepository<T>`'s methods to be asynchronous.
+    - The POC implementation of `IRepository` used synchronous methods because C# dictionaries are naturally synchronous.
+However, I recently updated it to reflect that IO is typically asynchronous.
+Both the code an related unit tests work, but there is a lot of room to clean up the tests in response to the design change.